dcsobral/seedGen/README.md

 will be looked for.
 One can also use `special.sh` to pick a special file to use from the special folder, and both `listSpecials.sh` and `missingPrefabs.sh` accept an optional parameter with the special list to use, from the special folder.

+The best base location (`rate.py`) is checked by region.
+The region size and the radius of regions around is set by default to 512 and 1 respectively, meaning the best location depends on the prefabs found on a 1.5km by 1.5km square.
+The script accepts parameters to change these defaults, and `sortByRate.ph` will pass parameters found on the environment variable `RATE_OPTS` to it.

 Many of these scripts rely on an environment variable called `F7D2D`.
 You have to assign it to the path to the folder where 7 Days to Die is installed.
 It does work with mods --